Famous Historical Drug Users and Addicts

 Charles Dickens, Opium

 Arguably one of Britain's greatest novelists, Charles Dickens has blue plaques all over London.
-Although he wasn't the first to write about the underclass, he was definitely the best, and his influence is reflected in everyday expressions such as "give someone the creeps", "slow-coach" (both from David Copperfield) and "Scrooge".
+Although he wasn't the first to write about the underclass, he was probably the best, and his influence is reflected in everyday expressions such as "give someone the creeps", "slow-coach" (both from David Copperfield) and "Scrooge".
 Dickens work was serialised in publications of the time and as the majority of the public were illiterate, people would club together to pay someone to read his work aloud to them.
 As JK Rowling is credited for encouraging reading amongst children, so Charles Dickens is credited for encouraging literacy itself.

 Dickens burnt the midnight oil in more ways than one.
 Fond of unwinding with a hookah of opium of a night, this was a habit he took to the grave, dying of a stroke aged only 58 in 1870.
 Whether this was habit related, we can only speculate.
 At the time of his death he was writing "The Mystery of Edwin Drood", which includes the character "Opium Sal".